Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 *Before you begin reading, the following article has two purposes, the first being to share with site owners how Google helps them improve the performance of their website and the second as a way for me (Peter Tumulty) to learn these tools/metrics in-depth.
 This post is an analysis, re-wording, study, and interpretation of the article on [Web.dev](https://web.dev) [Optimize Largest Contentful Paint](https://web.dev/optimize-lcp/).
 I'm not trying to pass off their documentation as my own content.
 I'm a student of the web and these are my learnings.*

 Some may think it's important to consider how long it takes for a page to load when improving a web page's load speed.
-However, if you start digging around underneath the hood of a web page, you'll soon discover it's more important to look at the rate at which the largest piece of content (usually a banner image or video) hits the page.
+However, if you start digging around underneath the hood of a web page, you'll soon discover **it's more important to look at the rate at which the largest piece of content (usually a banner image or video) hits the page.**

 The Largest Contentful Paint (LCP) is the name of one of the Core Web Vitals provided by Google to measure when that largest piece of content renders in the viewport—assuming that the largest content by size is the most important.
 Measuring the LCP can determine when the main content of the page has finished loading.

 **Causes of slow LCP loading times**

-* Server response time
+* Server requests
 * Loading JavaScript & CSS files that can break the flow of the page loading
-* Site resources
+* Slow site resources
-* Items rendering only in the browser
+* Not utilizing dynamic rendering

-### Server response time
+### Server requests

 The time it takes for the browser to request content from the server can impact how fast that content reaches the viewport.

 Google has labeled this process server-to-browser request for content, Time to First Byte, and there are different ways of measuring this metric:

-* Make sure your not asking the server for crazy-large requests
+* Make sure you're not asking the server for crazy-large requests
-* Serve static assest on a Content Delivery Network
+* Serve static assets on a Content Delivery Network
 * Set up headers to cache assets in the browser
 * Make sure you allow HTML pages to cache in the browser
-* Make sure if you are loading JQuery, Bootstrap.css, or Google Analytics on a page, they hit the browser first.
+* Ensure if you are loading JQuery, Bootstrap.css, or Google Analytics on a page, they hit the browser first.

-#### Server Optimization
+#### Optimizing the requests

 Before we can optimize browser resources for performance, we need to optimize how these resources are requested.
 How long does it take a long time for the server to return with the web page's assets?
 You generally know if it is taking a long time if you are staring at a white screen with a loader icon in the browser tab.
 You won't even begin to see a spinning loader icon on the page.
 If the page resources are taking a long time coming from the server.